Board of directors

 Head of CBD Projects Portfolio

-Steve joined UrbanGrowth NSW in July 2004 and was appointed Acting Head of CBD Projects in January 2016, where he is responsible for overseeing the delivery of several major projects within the urban transformation portfolio.
+Steve joined UrbanGrowth NSW in July 2004 and was appointed Head of CBD Projects in September 2016, where he is responsible for overseeing the delivery of several major projects within the urban transformation portfolio.

 Steve has 25 years’ experience across the property and government sectors, working for state and local government organisations including Blacktown City Council, the Department of Planning and Environment and UrbanGrowth NSW.
 Steve’s most recent role was as General Manager, UrbanGrowth NSW Development Corporation.
 He has also previously worked in sustainability, project planning and town planning roles at a senior management level.